Skip to main content

 id string false ID for the select box.
 Defaults to the value of name.

-name string true Name property for the select.
+name string true The name attribute for the select.

 items array true The items within the select component.

-items[].value string false Value for the option.
+items[].value string false The value attribute for the option.
 If this is omitted, the value is taken from the text content of the option element.

 items[].text string true Text for the option item.